-ALEXANDRIA, VA – A 3,000-year-old carving from Virginia Theological Seminary (VTS) will go on display at Christie’s New York April 13th in advance of a planned sale in October.
+ALEXANDRIA, VA – A 3,000-year-old carving from Virginia Theological Seminary (VTS) will go on sale at Christie’s Antiquities Sale in New York October 31.
 Proceeds from the sale will underwrite Bicentennial initiatives such as the Vocations Scholarship Fund

-“We are beginning to look toward our bicentennial in 2023,” said the Very Rev. Ian S. Markham, Ph.D., dean and president, “Both this sale and the resulting scholarship fund illustrate just two of the ways VTS is changing as we look to the next century of service to the Episcopal Church.”
+“We are beginning to look toward our bicentennial in 2023,” said the Very Rev. Ian S. Markham, Ph.D., dean and president.
+“This sale and the resulting scholarship fund illustrate just two of the ways VTS is changing as we look to the next century of service to the Episcopal Church.”

 The Vocations Scholarship Fund, which the sale will underwrite, will support Seminary education for international students, students of color, and second-career students.
 VTS has a long commitment to graduating students without the burden of educational debt.

 VTS will retain a laser reproduction of the auctioned carving for teaching purposes.
-The two slightly smaller tablets from the excavation will remain at the Seminary and will be the focus of a symposium, “Reconstructing the Reliefs from the Temple of Ninurta,
+Two slightly smaller tablets from the excavation will remain at the Seminary and will be the focus of a symposium tentatively titled “Reconstructing the Reliefs from the Temple of Ninurta

-The sale of the Bearded Apukalu will also help fund appropriately secure display space on the Virginia Seminary campus for the remaining reliefs without invading funds intended for the Seminary’s daily mission and ministry.
+The sale of the Bearded Apkallu will also help fund conservation and appropriately secure space on the Virginia Theological Seminary campus for the remaining reliefs without invading funds intended for the Seminary’s daily mission and ministry.